trichelab/trichelab.github.io/docs/_posts/2021-05-21-welcome-to-jekyll.markdown

     <p>
     The 3-volume set of Molecular Cloning is in bay 16, and the videos for various (strange and/or wonderful) protocols are on Google Drive, which is something to which you ought to have access.
-If not, email Mary.
-If you have specific protocol questions, email Mary, or whoever optimized the protocol.
+If not, email Eve.
+If you have specific protocol questions, email Eve, or whoever optimized the protocol.
 For context ("why are you doing this"), Tim may or may not be a useful source.
-For practical wet bench questions, ask Mary.
+For practical wet bench questions, ask Eve.
     </p>

     <h3> Neither/Both </h3>